choudhary-archit/mainsite/content/_index.md

 am the ensemble of all of them, when combined with everything else that is to me.

-Philosophy aside for a second, I should probably give some real info.
+Philosophy aside, I should probably give some real info.
 I am 18 and I live in Belgium.
 I am currently finishing the IB Diploma Programme at [ISBe](https://www.isbedu.be/), and I will be in the 2026 class of Engineering Technology at [KU Leuven](https://www.kuleuven.be/english/kuleuven/).
 I don't have a drivers licence (yet).
 I used to live in Brussels, where I learnt to speak French; mainly, however, I speak English and Hindi.
 And yes, I am of Indian origin, having spent the first sixteen years of my life in Mumbai.

-A résumé of my work is available [here]({{< ref "resume.md" >}}), and contact information, of which there is not much, can be found [here]({{< ref "contact.md" >}}).
-Finally, an interesting catalogue of books, film, and other media I have deeply engaged with is available [here]({{< ref "library.md" >}}).
-Check it out; you might find something that interests you.